 Packing for the trek of your life, is unlike any other leisure or holiday packing, where the weight of your bag is one of the most important factors to consider.
 Pack light and pack right is the key funda, and most of the times even your favorite suitcase and your most expensive and fancy clothes won’t do the job perfectly.

-While it may sound like a week long or more trip, to a far away exciting place, crucial to remember is that a trek is a very niche activity, that requires a specific kind of clothing, shoe gear and other trekking accessories depending up on the trek you choose and in which season.
+While it may sound like a week long or more trip to a far away exciting place, crucial to remember is – that a trek is a very niche activity be it on the unpredictable mountains of the Himalayas, or in a green meadows of Kashmir or Sikkim and alike.
+Each trek requires a specific kind of clothing, shoe gear and other trekking accessories depending up on the trek you choose and in which season.

 So my personal experience of ‘packing right’ for a trek comes from my recent Chaddar trek 2014, in as adverse climatic conditions as -15 degrees or more.
 Although I have always been a last minute packer, this one was a tricky bet, and I had to be a lot more prepared than usual.
 Usually your trek leader will provide you with an extensive list of stuff you need to carry with you, and my advice is to only follow it seriously.
 And once I received mine, I realized it takes easily around a month to 2 weeks at the least to find all the required items enlisted.